cloudbank-project/image-research-computing-tutorial/azure/create_an_image/index.md

-# MSE544 Creating a VM and a machine image on the Azure cloud
+# MSE544 Creating a VM + image on the Azure cloud

 [TOC](#table-of-contents)